NAroraSparta/tech241_azure/Azure-VM_commands.md

 14. printenv DB_HOST
 15. npm install
 16. npm start
-17. go to the ip address from Azure VM and paste it into google address bar as <ip address>:3000/posts
+17. go to the ip address from Azure Sparta_app VM and paste it into google address bar as <ip address>:3000/posts